trustoverip/tswg-acdc-specification/spec/spec.md

 ### Rule Section

+The Rule Section, `r` field appears as a top-level block within the ACDC and denotes the start of subsequent Rule-groups.
 The purpose of the Rules section is to provide a set of rules or conditions as a Ricardian Contract [[43]].
 The important features of a Ricardian contract are that it is both human and machine-readable and referenceable by a cryptographic digest.
 A JSON-encoded document or block, such as the Rules section block, is a practical example of both a human and machine-readable document.
 The Rules section's top-level SAID, `d` field provides the digest.
 This provision supports the bow-tie model of RC.

 The Rules Section includes labeled nested blocks called Rules that provide the legal language (terms , conditions, definitions etc).
 The labeled clauses can be structured hierarchically, where each Rule, in turn, can include nested labeled Rules.
 The labels on the Rules may follow a structured naming or numbering convention.
 These provisions enable the Rules section to satisfy the features of an RC.

 #### Block types

 There are two types of field maps or blocks that may appear as values of fields within the Rule Section, `r` field either at the top level of the Rule block itself or nested.
 These are Rules or Rule-groups.
 Rules may only appear as locally unique labeled (using non-reserved labels)  blocks nested within an Rule-Group.
 There are two exceptional forms for Rules, compact and simple compact form.
 In these two forms, the labeled Rule field value is not a block but a string.
 These exceptions are defined below.

-The Rule Section is the top-level Rule-group.

 Nested Rule-groups may only appear as locally unique labeled blocks nested within another Rule-group.
 The block type, Rule or Rule-group, is indicated by its corresponding labeled subschema, with the exception of the top-level Rule-group, which is the Rules Section and is indicated by the Rules Section subschema.
 A Rule-group is indicated by the presence of one or more non-reserved labeled fields whose value represents a nested Rule or Rule-Groups.